The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 If you plan to drive while living aboard, you can use your home country’s license with an International Driving Permit (IDP).
 Plan to stay longer and renew your digital nomad visa after one year?
 Take the country’s driving test to avoid penalties!

 If you want to buy a car, consult your Consulate’s website for more information.
-For Italy, you need a residency permit, Permesso di Soggiorno, and an Italian tax code, Codice Fiscale to purchase a vehicle.
+For Italy, you need a residency permit, the Permesso di Soggiorno, and an Italian tax code, the Codice Fiscale to purchase a vehicle.

 8. Setting Up a Bank Account